ocodo/arcconstrukt/webassets/tutorial/tutorial.markdown

 [![](images/twitter-loaded.png)](twitter.arcmachine)

-Of course you'll need to have ArcConstrukt installed for this to work. (by the way, images produced from this file are copyright ©2012 ocodo, but you can with it and any derivative work is yours, just supply my copyright notice if you use it without significant modification somewhere.)
+Of course you'll need to have ArcConstrukt installed for this to work.
+Image is copyright ©2012 ocodo.

-I've added this web sharing feature so that it'll be possible to showcase the best ArcMachines people create, tweet your web shared ones to me at @ocodo and tag with #ocodoarcmachines, you can upload them to dropbox and share them with everyone from there, if you don't like dropbox.
-I'm sure you'll figure something out.
+I've added this web sharing feature so that it'll be possible to showcase the best ArcMachines people create, tweet me at @ocodo and tag with #ocodoarcmachines and let me know if you put any online.

 ## .arcmachine JSON format